seapath/ci.deprecated/README.md

 You can save the job and reproduce the same process for each of the three.

 In order to apply the configuration of the Jenkinsfile_sync_sfl, its job must be run once.
 After that, the three jobs should be sequentially triggered for every new commit merged on Gerrit's sfl/master branch.

-Default parameters for accessing Gerrit and GitLab are directly set on the Jenkinsfiles, if you ever need to change them, you can modify the values from `docker/jenkins/extra_config/rte.properties` and copy-paste it to `/var/jenkins_home/jenkins.properties`.